Álvaro Ulcué Chocué: The conflict of López Adentro

 The most difficult part came in 1984 with the conflict of López Adentro, a part of the Corinto Paez territory that was expropriated by landowners.
 Fr.
 Ulcué participated in a peaceful recovery of the land on January 25, an action that was answered by a violent participation of Police and Army with the death of 5 indigenous, among them a girl of 7 years old.
 Fr.
 Ulcué was active providing humanitarian assistance to wounded people and he celebrated a Mass on the site of the recovered land.

 On November 8 of that same year, the Ministry of Defense, General Oscar Botero Restrepo, visited the troops with other two generals, Ariza and Diaz.
 Fr.
 Ulcué invited them to his Parish to discuss about the accusations made by the military against his person that were saying that he was promoting the communities to invade private property.
 He explained to Min Botero the rights of the indigenous peoples to their ancestral lands and the legal character of their claims to recover the indigenous shelters.

 At the following day of that meeting, on November 9, the army and the police invaded the land of López Adentro, burned 150 indigenous houses and destroyed with machines 300 hectares of farming.
 "The government will always be at the side of the powerful, to defend their interests, but the interests of the poor must be defended by the same organized communities," he said when he knew the news.
 "I invite all Christians and other indigenous companions to rise our voices of protest and to condemn these events as contrary to the Law of God," he asked.

-Murder
+Assassination

 On Saturday, November 10, 1984 at 8:30 AM, in Santander de Quilichao, Fr.
 Ulcué was attacked by two men in a motorbike when he was driving.
 He left the car and fell to the ground alive.
 The two criminals returned and shot him once more.
 Some nuns nearby brought him to the hospital, but he died few minutes after.
 Nobody has been prosecuted for this crime.
 On August 14, 1996, 12 years after, the Colombian Institute for Land Reform, Incora, reestablished the indigenous shelter of Corinto, with the same details claimed by Fr.
 Ulcué, including the land of López Adentro.